meithecatte/compilercrim.es/content/bootstrap/miniforth/index.md

   analogous statement is made in the documentation for `mov`.

-[^pop-esp]: This seems to be one of the many mistakes in the SDM — using a `pop esp` for this wouldn't work.
-Section 6.8.3 ("Masking Exceptions and Interrupts When Switching Stacks") in Volume 3A clarifies that all single-instruction ways to load `SP` work for this.
-I would've quoted that section instead, if not for the fact that, while it lists many more types of events that are suppressed, it actually fails to mention actual interrupts as one of them.
+[^pop-esp]: This seems to be one of the many mistakes in the SDM — using a `pop esp` for this wouldn't work, *because you just invalidated your stack pointer by doing `pop ss`.
+Section 6.8.3 ("Masking Exceptions and Interrupts When Switching Stacks") in Volume 3A clarifies that all single-instruction ways to load `SP` mask the interrupts.
+I would've quoted that section instead, if not for the fact that, while it lists many more types of events that are suppressed, it neglects to mention actual interrupts as one of them...
-  That section does mention some interesting edge-cases, though.
-For example, if you're like me, you might be wondering what happens if many instructions in a row write to `SS`.
-The answer is that only the first one is guaranteed to suppress interrupts.
+  They do mention some interesting edge-cases, though.
+For example, if you're like me, you might be wondering what happens if the processor encounters a long stream of repeated `pop ss` or `mov ss` instructions.
+The answer?
+  Only the first one is guaranteed to suppress interrupts.
+Fair enough.

 [^imul]: I suppose it makes sense that this option is only available for `imul`, since, by modular arithmetic,  the only difference between a signed and